Last Updated on 09/10/2024 by Kevin Agar

 Long press the MaxAir Identity and select Export Private Key and Export Public Key, then send them to your email address or somewhere else accessible

-(I stored these on my pc as a backup and for future reference)
+(you can also store these on your pc as a backup and for future reference)

 You then have to copy the public file into the ~/.ssh/authorized_keys file on the MaxAir Controller